pulse-on-climate/endcoin-whitepaper/README.md

 Low noise amplifiers are cool.
 You can buy a bunch of these off the shelf for under $50 and they work a treat in amplifying the signal of an incoming satellite image.
 One issue with current models however is the inability to tune them.

-We want to talk to all the satellites to get as many data communication sessions as possible, so in order to do this effectively, we might need to amplify or boost a whole bunch of different freqeuncies.
+We want to talk to all the satellites to get as many data communication sessions as possible, so in order to do this effectively, we might need to amplify or boost a whole bunch of different frequencies.

-As part of my ongoaing deep dive, I found [this great paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6471504/) from 2019 from Aayush Aneja and Xue Jun Li discussing the feasibility of a tunable low noise amplifier for Software Defined Radios (I know, JACKPOT!)
+As part of my ongoing deep dive, I found [this great paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6471504/) from 2019 from Aayush Aneja and Xue Jun Li discussing the feasibility of a tunable low noise amplifier for Software Defined Radios (I know, JACKPOT!)

-If we can tune this programatically, then this opens the doors for finer control when a satellite passes by, can counteract doppler effects, and allows us to boost a single from any source frequency we desire.
+If we can tune this programmatically, then this opens the doors for finer control when a satellite passes by, can counteract doppler effects, and allows us to boost a single from any source frequency we desire.

 ## Still with me?
 That was a bit of a tangent, but shows there is still innovation to be done in low cost satellite ground reception technology.